StayDashing28/computing-work/Among Us/Chapter 5.md

   "Do you have any evidence-"rebutted Obscurus, who was interrupted by Bobby, who claimed that she murdered Lucky.Needless to say, this caused further uproar.

   Bobby whipped out his phone and showed the public a photograph he had taken of Obsurcus wiping fur down her skirt during the emergency meeting where Lucky was announced death.
-Beads of sewat were also rolling down her forehead then.
+Beads of sweat were also rolling down her forehead then.
 "I had intended to use this unglam against her, but it ended up becoming a piece of evidence!"Bobby exclaimed.
 He also showed everyone footage of Obscurus holding Lucky in her arms from the CCTV.

  "SMACK!"Obscurus was greeted by a slap on the face by a wailing Becky.
 A fight almost ensued between the two,when Obscurus suddenly shouted,"I was instructed to do so!"